Korijn/keycmd/README.md

 The purpose of `keycmd` is to load secrets from your OS keyring and expose them as environment variables for a limited amount of time, to minimize exposure and security risk.

-A limited amount of time here means only during a single shell command or alternatively for the lifetime of a subshell.
+A limited amount of time here means only during a single shell command or alternatively for the lifetime of a subshell. 🔒

 The most common use case is to load credentials for package managers such as pip, npm when using private package indexes, such as Azure Artifact Feeds.
-Another common use case is docker build secrets, also when connecting to servuces that require authentication with passwords or tokens.
+Another common use case is docker build secrets.

+This means you can finally stop putting sensitive secrets in `.env` files or other insecure locations! 😱

 ## Configuration